 Two months later, Patsy was free of medication.
 It was acupuncture, Chinese herbs and natural therapy that got her back on my feet.
 She had pushed her body too hard for too long.
 It stopped knowing how to re-balance itself.
 Yes, that was all.

 “The realisation dawned on me that, sometimes, what is in my head is not really what’s in my heart.
 I thought I wanted recognition at work — but it didn’t fulfil me.
-I could no longer spend hours sitting at a desk, feeling disconnected from the rest of my body.
-I could no longer go on feeling nothing while getting paid for it,” she explained.
+I could no longer spend hours sitting at a desk, feeling disconnected from the rest of my body." she explained.

 “I realised I need to dance.
 To be completely present in the moment.
 Not thinking about the future or the past.
 To connect within myself and share the love and peace I feel each day.
 Maybe, this will have a ripple effect to the rest of the world.
 Like they always say when you board an airplane: ‘Please ensure you put on your own oxygen mask before you help someone else’.”